Addressable quantum gates

 The basis states of a $(m,n)$-nameblind matrix $M$ are ordered according to which addresses $\calA'$ are present.
 For the sake of simplicity of demonstrating Lem. \ref{prop:equalblocks}, we further specify the order between such address sets.
 Let $\calA'$ be a subset of $\calA_{ex}$ of size $m$.
 We define its \emph{size} as the integer corresponding to the indicator function (understood as little-endian binary number), and note it $\mathfrak B (\calA')$.
 For instance, with $\calA_{ex} = \{1,2,\dots,6\}$:

 Note that only the binary numbers with $m$ bits set to $1$ will be represented.
 The order between finite address sets is then simply the usual order between their sizes.

 \begin{lemma} Let $g$ be a gate of an AQC with address space $\calA$.
-Write $S^g$ in the basis sorted by:\begin{enumerate}

-\item First, according to the size of address sets ---see above. \item Second, for each group of addresses, the words are sorted in lexicographical increasing order. \end{enumerate} Then S is blockwise diagonal with blocks corresponding to which addresses are present, and each of those blocks are equal. \end{lemma} \begin{proof}
+Write $S^g$ in the basis sorted by: \begin{enumerate} \item First, according to the size $\mathfrak B$ of address sets ---see above. \item Second, for each group of addresses, the words are sorted in lexicographical increasing order. \end{enumerate} Then S is blockwise diagonal with blocks corresponding to which addresses are present, and each of those blocks are equal. \end{lemma} \begin{proof}

 Consider the set of external addresses $\calA_{ex} = \{x_1, \dots, x_{n - |g|}\} \subset \calA $ of the gate operator $S^g$, and two successive sets of addresses $\calA_i = \{y_1 \dots y_{p}\} \subseteq \calA_{ex}$ and $\calA_{i+1} = \{y_1' \dots y_{p}'\} \subseteq \calA_{ex}$ (both ordered as specified in the lemma and as seen in Fig. \ref{fig:order}).
 Then, extract the smallest continuous varying parts $\calB_{i,i+1} = \{y_l, y_{l+1}, \dots, y_{l+m}\}$ and $\calB_{i,i+1}' = \{y_{l}', \dots, y_{l+m}'\} $ --- also ordered the same way.
 Note that if $y_l = x_j$: